Many times mothers wonder whether they can develop breast cancer while breastfeeding their babies. Although this occurs rarely, it can happen.

 If engorgement or mastitis is not treated, it may lead to a build-up of infection resulting in the formation of an abscess.
 An abscess is a cyst filled with pus and bacteria.

-These are harmless breast cysts which contain milk.
+These are harmless breast cysts that contain milk.
 They are usually small and painless.

 They are benign tumors (not cancerous) involving the breast.
 They are firm and move freely within the breast.